alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Core Rule

 A project may not claim **AI Foundations / Origin | Continuum Source-Line Anchor Confirmation** unless its official confirmation record exists and matches.